Skip to main content

 Growth Hormone Peptide Therapy

-This approach represents a more nuanced way to address the age-related decline in (GH).
+This approach represents a more nuanced way to address the age-related decline in growth hormone (GH).
 Instead of administering synthetic GH directly, this therapy uses specific peptides ∞ short chains of amino acids ∞ to stimulate the pituitary gland’s own production and release of GH.
 This method honors the body’s natural, pulsatile release patterns.

 • CJC-1295 ∞ This is a Growth Hormone Releasing Hormone (GHRH) analogue.
 It works by telling the pituitary gland to get ready to release a wave of GH, increasing the baseline level of GH production.